 On completion of this unit, students should be able to:

-- summarise disease processes from a biochemical viewpoint
+- explain disease processes from a biochemical viewpoint

-- solve clinical cases by applying relevant biochemical methods and evaluating clinical biochemical data
+- investigate clinical cases by applying relevant biochemical methods and evaluating clinical biochemical data

 - select and employ relevant laboratory methods and safe practice in the biochemical laboratory